Understanding Mix: The Sound, the Feeling, & the Science

 So, let’s take a deeper dive into the popular voice quality: “mix.”

-It’s most commonly heard in musical theatre, pop, and light opera.
+This quality is predominantly heard in musical theatre, pop, and light opera.

-Here are two of my favorite “mixers” :
+Here are two of my favorite “mixers”:

-The Science
+The Science Behind the Mix

-In my opinion, a mix lives somewhere between Thick and Thin True Vocal Folds.
-A “thinner” Thick Fold—or from the opposite angle, a “thicker” Thin Fold.
+Inside the Larynx are the True Vocal Folds.
+These folds can take various positions.
+In my opinion, a mix exists somewhere between Thick and Thin True Vocal Folds.
+It’s like a “thinner” Thick Fold or, from the opposite angle, a “thicker” Thin Fold.

 Build Your Mix

-Pro Tip: Start Top Down
+Pro Tip: Start from the Top

 About the author: Luke Steinhauer, MBA, is a premier Vocal Coach, Director of Operations @ Estill Voice International, a TEDx speaker, and Estill Master Trainer (EMT) based in New York City.
 Luke is a graduate of The University of Michigan and Baruch College, Zicklin School of Business, CUNY.
 Socials: @lukesteinhauervoice @estillvoice